Braundo/kubernetes-guide/docs/services.md

 <h3>Service Registration</h3>

 Service registration is the process of an app on Kubernetes providing its connection details to a registry in order for other apps on the cluster to be able to find it.
 This happens automatically when Services are created.

-**High-level flow of Service registration**
+**High-level flow of Service registration:**

 1. Post a Service manifest to the API server (via `kubectl`).
 2. The Service is given a stable IP address called a **ClusterIP**.